uendriss/easychair-scripts/README.md

 ## Various Listings

+There are two script for generating various listings, which you might need for the conference website or the production of the proceedings:

++ `committee_listings.py`: Separate lists of regular PC members, SPC members, and area chairs.
+Also shows list of inactive committee members, who you might want to remove from your committee.

++ `accepted_listing.py`: List of accepted papers and contact details of authors of accepted papers.

 ## Anonymised Submission List for Dual Submission Check

 Submitting the same paper, or a very similar paper, to two conferences with overlapping reviewing periods is unethical.
 Large AI conferences routinely exchange anonymised lists of submissions to detect such cases of _dual submission_.
 The script `anonymous_submissions.py` can be used to generate such a list for your conference.

 ## Detecting Placeholder Abstracts

+For large conferences, there usually is an abstract deadline a few days before the final submission deadline.
+Authors usually are required to submit a proper abstract by the first deadline: small updates later on are permissible, but the abstract should give a clear idea of what kind of paper they plan to submit.
+Submitting a "placeholder abstract" is not allowed.

+The script `short_abstracts.py` will order the submissions by abstract length, meaning that a typical placeholder abstract will show up near the top of the list and this can be easily detected.

 ## Identifying (Overly) Prolific Authors

+It is good practice to set a limit for the number of papers any one author is allowed to submit.

+And should you be short of reviewers, you might want to require (some) authors to serve as reviewers.
+In this case, it makes sense to start by looking through the list of authors with a particularly large number of submissions as possible candidates.

+The script `frequent_authors.py` generates a list of authors ordered by number of submissions, annotated with information on whether the author in question is also a PC member.

 ## Bidding Statistics